jessemonroy650/top-phonegap-mistakes/the-whitelist-system.md

-## HOW TO apply the Cordova/Phonegap the whitelist system ##
+# HOW TO apply the Cordova/Phonegap the whitelist system #

-MOVED the original to [new-whitelist-system.md](new-whitelist-system.md)
+Date: 2015-10-28<br>
+Last Update: 2015-11-09

-If you have any questions, I am usually in the [Google Group for Phonegap](https://groups.google.com/forum/#!forum/phonegap)
+***If you have any questions, I am usually in the [Google Group for Phonegap](https://groups.google.com/forum/#!forum/phonegap)**

-Originally, I wanted to do this as a one blog post, but as the issues grew and the complexity increased, it appeared the best strategey is to have several pages.
-The resulting blog post and reference pages is a two-plus (2+) week effort.
-There were a <a href=#annoyances>number of annoyance</a> that extened the process.
+This blog post is one page.
+It has three (3) parts.

+1. The Breakdown. - the four big parts of the `whitelist` system
+2. Turning It All Off. - turn off security, get the job done.
+3. Lucy, Esplain Youself. - 5+ pages with references, examples, and  tips

-As such I want to thank **Rob Willett** for his invaluable assitance and advice.
+As such, I want to thank *Rob Willett* for his invaluable assitance and advice.
 If you find errors, they are mine.
 If you have praise, send some luv to Rob.

-Note: From here forward I will use **Cordova** to mean *Cordova CLI*, *Phonegap CLI*, and *Phonegap Build*.
+*Note:* From here forward I will use **Cordova** to mean *Cordova CLI*, *Phonegap CLI*, and *Phonegap Build*.
 If there is a difference, I will try to make it abundantly clear.
 If you did not know there is a difference, [read this](https://github.com/jessemonroy650/top-phonegap-mistakes/blob/master/new-to-Phonegap.md)

-### Here is the breakdown. ###
+##The breakdown.##

 For the whitelist system used with *Cordova*, there is actually four (4) unrelated systems in place.